tankh99/tp/docs/DeveloperGuide.md

 - User-Forgiveness _versus_ Strict Error Handling: Returning an error message where the command is correct, but illegal parameters are being supplied, then an error message is displayed.
 We decided against this approach because this will reduce the "user friendliness" of the application as the user would then have the consult the manual / read the error message to resolve the error.
 - Creating a "do-it-all" predicate for the `Patient` class will be less repetitive code as compared to the current approach (`EmailContainsKeywordPredicate.java`, `NameContainsKeywordPredicate.java`, `PhoneContainsKeywordPredicate.java`, `TagContainsKeywordPredicate.java`) which requires more (repetitive code) as compared to making a class such as `StudentContainsKeywordPredicate.java` which would be easier to code - but harder to test and extend in future.
 Not to mention, this will also increase the difficulty in writing unit tests.
 - Using `AND` logic for combining predicates, instead of `OR` predicate - the reason was that since the values already supported partial word matching (i.e. Searching for `coco` in the String `Coconut` will result in the row being returned).
 As such, using the `OR` logic will lead to too many rows being returned and therefore confusing to the user.
-- Using case-insensitive search: the use of case-insensitive search terms for parameters matching provides a more seamless and more user-friendly experience.
+- Using case-insensitive search: the use of case-insensitive search terms for parameter matching provides a more seamless and more user-friendly experience.

 ## Editing a current Patient
-The edit command allows a user to update a patient's information if they re-locate, change phone numbers, change email address, etc.
+The edit command allows a user to update a patient's information if they relocate, change phone numbers, change email address, etc.

 The diagram below shows the sequence diagram for editing a patient: